-Avatar files should follow these rules:
+Avatar files should follow these rules if possible:

-- There should be one avatar per file. - When using an FBX file, if possible, the textures should be embedded in the file; otherwise, the textures will have to be manually copied to the avatar directory (see Section 4.5.5 below).
-Other file formats require copying textures.
+- There should be one avatar per file. - When using an FBX file, if possible, the textures should be embedded in the file; otherwise, the textures will have to be manually copied to the avatar directory (see Section 4.5.5 below). - GLB files are preferrable over glTF files, as they usually embed all necessary data in a single file. glTF will require copying referenced texture and data files to the avatar directory manually. - glTF and GLB are preferred over other formats, as they natively support PBR materials. - Other file formats require copying textures manually to the avatar directory.